There’s nothing better than having a crystal clear pool in the back yard to cool off on a hot summer’s day.

 Will My Swimming Pool Turn Green If I Don’t Add Chlorine?

 Swimming pool water must have a sanitizer that will kill bacteria and algae.
 Algaecide alone without chlorine will not prevent the pool from turning green.

 In order to stay on top of maintaining your pool and ensuring that it remains as blue as possible, you need to be shocking your pool water with chlorine every week or so.

 Our Conclusion On Why Your Pool Water Is Green

 The green discolouration of your swimming pool water is likely a reaction to algae growing in your pool and is known as “algae bloom”.

-To ensure that your pool remains blue after you’ve treated it, and to make sure you never have to ask why your pool is green again, carry out consistent chlorine shocks and stay on top of maintaining your pool.
+To ensure that your pool remains blue after you’ve treated it, and to make sure you never have to ask why your pool is green again, carry out consistent chlorine shocks and stay on top of maintaining your pool!